 Pre-rinse spray valves—often used in commercial and institutional kitchens—are designed to remove food waste from dishes prior to dishwashing.
 By switching to a high-efficiency pre-rinse spray valve, a commercial or institutional kitchen can save more than $110 annually in energy and water costs.

-After having a label for efficient high-performing pre-rinse spray valves for several years, WaterSense has successfully transformed the marketplace for commercial kitchen pre-rinse spray valves.
-The U.S. Department of Energy (DOE) adopted the WaterSense efficiency threshold and performance test for the national energy standard covering these devices.
+After offering a WaterSense label for efficient, high-performing pre-rinse spray valves for several years, WaterSense has successfully transformed the marketplace for commercial kitchen pre-rinse spray valves.
+The U.S. Department of Energy (DOE) adopted the WaterSense efficiency threshold and performance test for the national energy regulation covering these devices.
 Therefore, WaterSense sunset its specification for pre-rinse spray valves, effective January 1, 2019.
-The revised federal regulation requires every pre-rinse spray valve sold in the United States to meet or exceed the efficiency criteria established in the WaterSense specification.
-Closing out the specification will allow WaterSense to direct its resources to address other products and practices that will save water.
+The revised federal regulation requires every pre-rinse spray valve sold in the United States to meet or exceed the efficiency criteria that were established in the previous WaterSense specification.
+Closing out the specification allows WaterSense to direct its resources to address other products and practices that save water.

-In 2013, EPA released the WaterSense Specification for Commercial Pre-Rinse Spray Valves, which allowed products to bear the WaterSense label if they met the WaterSense criteria for water efficiency.
+EPA first released the WaterSense Specification for Commercial Pre-Rinse Spray Valves in 2013, which allowed products to bear the WaterSense label if they met the WaterSense criteria for water efficiency.
 EPA’s specification also included spray force criteria and lifecycle testing to ensure performance in commercial kitchens.
 In 2016, DOE revised the federal energy conservation standards for commercial pre-rinse spray valves, codified in 10 CFR 431 Subpart O. The regulation, effective January 28, 2019, classifies pre-rinse spray valves into three product categories, differentiated by spray force, each with its own maximum allowable flow rate.

 |Product Class by Spray Force||Maximum Flow Rate (gpm)|